Daniel Stone Obituary - Midland, TX | Midland Reporter-Telegram

 Daniel P. Stone 90, of Midland, passed away Wednesday, May 27, 2020.
+He was born on October 30, 1929 to Reyes Postas and Rudolph Stone in San Antonio, Texas.
+He served in the Korean War.
+He was a purple heart recipient.
+He is survived by his wife, Lucia A. Stone; sons, Rudy Stone, Mike Stone, Daniel Stone Jr., Tony Stone, Roland Stone; daughters, Sandra Stone, Hilda Rodriguez; sister, Consuelo Stone; brother, Ramon Sanchez; numerous grandchildren, great grandchildren, and great great grandchildren.
+Daniel is preceded in death by his parents Reyes Postas and Rudolph Stone, and daughter Lily Stone.
+Serving as pallbearer will be Rudy Stone Jr., Nicholas Stone, Matthew Stone, Fabian Ruiz, Shawn Ceniceros, and Tony SOSa.
+Honorary pallbearers will be Joe Torres and George Ceniceros.
 Visitation will be held Sunday, May 31, 2020 from1:00 p.m. till 8:00 p.m. and a rosary will recite at 7:00 p.m. at Avalos-Sanchez & Thomas Funeral Home.
 Funeral mass will be held Monday, June 1, 2020 at 2:00 p.m. at Our Lady Of Guadalupe Catholic Church Shrine.
 Interment will follow at Fairview Cemetery.
-He is survived by his wife, Lucia A. Stone; sons, Rudy Stone, Mike Stone, Daniel Stone Jr., Tony Stone, Roland Stone; daughters, Sandra Stone, Hilda Rodriguez; one sister and one brother.
 Funeral arrangements are entrusted to Avalos-Sanchez & Thomas Funeral Home.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.